LukasHajda/python-optimization-tips/README.md

 Preallocating a list reduces the need for dynamic memory resizing during appends, which can result in performance gains of **40–46%** in large-scale list construction.
 While the absolute time saved may not be significant for small workloads, this optimization becomes more impactful as the number of elements grows.

-## Leveraging Generators for Memory Efficiency
+## Leveraging Built-in Functions and Generators
 This example demonstrates the difference in memory usage between list comprehensions and generator expressions in Python.

 ## Overview